I love trying new makeup products all the time. It’s so much fun! But, skincare products? That’s a different story.

 Sticking to your tried and tested staples is safer.
-But, something you just want to try something new.
+But, sometimes you just want to try something new.

 Maybe your HG was discontinued.
 Maybe you keep hearing raves about a new serum and want to see what the hype is all about.
 Or maybe your skin has changed and you need to come up with a whole new routine.